invertase/react-native-firebase/docs/platforms.md

 No implementation changes are required to use the React Native Firebase SDK on other platforms, as the JavaScript implementation is automatically used when a native platform is not available.
 This allows you to use the same API across all platforms, regardless of the underlying implementation.

-### Module Support

-There are some minor limitations or differences in behavior compared to the native platforms.
+There are however some minor limitations or differences in behavior compared to the native platforms.
 Where a particular method is not supported, an error will be thrown with a code of `unsupported` to indicate the method is not available on the current platform.

 Details of these limitations are summarized below.

-#### Analytics
+### Analytics

 The other platform implementation of Analytics does not capture automatic metrics like screen view, you must call `logEvent` and other logging based methods to send your events to Firebase.

 - [Screen Tracking Guide](/analytics/screen-tracking)

-#### App Check
+### App Check

 App Check for other platforms only supports the `CustomProvider` provider.
 Here's how to setup your own custom provider: